fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![](../../images/8/23ea.png)

 <!-- Koska kyseessä ei ole GraphQL:n kannalta virhetilanne, ei _onError_-virheenkäsittelijän rekisteröimisestä tässä tilanteessa hyötyä. -->
-For GraphQL this is not an error, so registering an _onError_ error handler is not useful.
+For GraphQL, this is not an error, so registering an _onError_ error handler is not useful.

 <!-- Voimme generoida virheilmoituksen _useMutation_-hookin toisena parametrina palauttaman mutaation tuloksen kertovan olion _result_ avulla. -->
-We can use the _result_ field returned by the _useMutation_-hook as its second parameter to generate an error message.
+We can use the _result_ field returned by the _useMutation_ hook as its second parameter to generate an error message.

 ```js
 const PhoneForm = ({ setError }) => {